kalpeshdusane/Credit-Card-Fraud-Detection/README.md

 - V1, V2,..., V28: numerical input variables which are the output of PCA transformation
 - Class: the response variable, it takes two values as 1 - for fraud and 0 - otherwise

-Here our task is to find out given transaction is it fraudulent or not?
+>**Objective:** Here our task is to find out given transaction is it fraudulent or not?

 This is binary classification problem.
 This dataset has 492 frauds out of 284,807 transactions means we have uneven distribution as fraud class accounts for only 0.172% of all transactions.
 Thus this dataset is highly unbalanced.